About The Vision Alfie Getting Started FAQs Research Register Interest →

 Country-specific crisis resources

-Alfie signposts to resources matched to the user's country of registration across the ten beta countries (United Kingdom, Ireland, Germany, Netherlands, Sweden, Denmark, United States, Canada, Australia, New Zealand).
+Alfie signposts to resources matched to the user's country of registration across ten countries (United Kingdom, Ireland, Germany, Netherlands, Sweden, Denmark, United States, Canada, Australia, New Zealand).
 The operational resource list, detection signals, and exact response language are maintained in Spectrum Alpha's internal Escalation Triggers document and reviewed regularly by the SA team.

 5. Data, privacy, and confidentiality boundaries